AzarenkaA/vote-system/Readme.md

 #                                            Voting System
-   This API proposes to use system to vote for a restaurant where user votes for place where he wants to have lunch.
-User is able to registration and sign in to the system.
-System has two roles and new users will have '_role_user_'.
-User is able to show all restaurants and each restaurant's menu.
-Also user can vote to restaurant where he wants to have lunch.
-User is an able vote to the restaurant before 11:00 AM.
-After this time system won't be received any votes.
+   This API proposes to use the system to vote for a restaurant where a user votes for the place where he wants to have lunch.
+A user is able to registrate and sign in to the system.
+The system has two roles and new users will have '_ROLE_USER_'.A user is able to be shown all restaurants and each restaurant's menu.
+Also, a user can vote for the restaurant where he wants to have lunch.
+A user is able to vote for the restaurant till 11:00 AM.
+After this time the system won't receive any votes.
-  In this system user with 'admin_role' can create and update menu for each restaurant.
-Meal can be updated as for one of restaurant as for few restaurants.
-Also system writes audit to each vote of each user and history menu for each restaurant.
+  In this system a user with '_ROLE_ADMIN_' can create and update menu for each restaurant.
+Meal can be updated either for one restaurant or for a few restaurants.
+Also, the system writes audit for each vote of each user and history of menu for each restaurant.

 ### Content